spamhamneggs/FinalProjectCOMP6577/README.md

-# COMP6577001
+# FinalProjectCOMP6577

-COMP6577001 Final Project by Team RizzMatazz
+COMP6577001 Final Project by Team RiZZMATAZZ

 [Roronotalt/bluesky-ten-million](https://huggingface.co/datasets/Roronotalt/bluesky-ten-million) is the dataset used.